vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 This blog post dives into how to achieve result diversification using Vespa's grouping framework.
-The [Vespa grouping](https://docs.vespa.ai/en/grouping.html) framework runs over hits selected by the query formulation, supporting both to run over hits retrieved by traditional query filters and keywords and nearest neighbor search.
+The [Vespa grouping](https://docs.vespa.ai/en/grouping.html) framework runs over hits selected by the query formulation, supporting both running over hits retrieved by traditional query filters and keywords and nearest neighbor search.
 Thus, the Vespa grouping framework allows building rich search experience result pages with facets and diversification irrespective of the retrieval method.
 Vespa result grouping is